 Psychology Services for Aged Care Residents

-Helping with the emotional transition into a facility, as well as with feelings of sadness, worry and distress.
+Helping aged care residents with the emotional transition into a care facility, as well as with feelings of sadness worry and distress.

-Hunter Primary Care Psychologists visit Residential Aged Care Facilities and provide assessment, individual therapy, or group work to residents with mild to moderate mental health issues.
+Hunter Primary Care psychologists can visit residential aged care facilities in the Newcastle and Lake Macquarie regions and provide assessment, individual therapy or group work to residents with mild to moderate mental health issues.

 - Adjustment problems, such as difficulty coping with a health condition, sensory loss, functional decline or transitioning into living in aged care.

 - Individual assessment to help with the diagnosis of mental health conditions such as depression, anxiety and adjustment disorder

 - Individual therapy with a resident who has presented with a problem such as depression, anxiety, bereavement, social withdrawal, long-term pain or adjustment difficulties